BRAC Bank

 BRAC Bank PLC is a private commercial bank in Bangladesh, founded in 2001.
-The bank is a subsidiary of BRAC, a leading development organization in the country.
+The bank is a subsidiary of BRAC.
 BRAC Bank is known for its focus on small and medium-sized enterprises (SMEs).

-The bank has a network of over 191 branches, 107 sub branches, 446 SME unit offices, over 385 ATMs, 10 CDMs, and 68 RCDMs across the country.
+The bank has a network of over 194 branch, 116 sub branches, 446 SME unit offices, over 385 ATMs, 10 CDMs, and 68 RCDMs across the country.
 In addition to traditional banking services such as deposits, loans, and cards, BRAC Bank also offers digital banking, including online banking, mobile banking, and e-wallet services.